rudyrooman/District-Traffic-Planning/README.md

 step 2 : create data file 'stratenplan.dat'

-a. use xcoord/ycoord from previous step  to define crossreads ( a-k)
+a. use xcoord/ycoord from previous step  to define nodes (crossroads a-k)
-b. define accespoints to your district in set toegangspoort
+b. define accesspoints to your district in set toegangspoort
 c. define existing setup : Specify every streetdirection.
    Actual length is irrelevant.
 We consider crossroads as nodes in a graph--> length =1.
 I use length=3 for traffic lights to consider time loss.
 d. list the streets that you are prepared to change as a planner.
 Make list as long as possible limited by calculation time and your AMPL license.